 - taking a leading role in determining the Board’s composition and structure;

 - ensuring that effective communications are maintained with shareholders; and

 - meeting with the Non-Executive Directors without the presence of the Executive Management Team.

-John Tutte, as Group Chief Executive, is responsible for:
+Matthew Pratt, as Chief Operating Officer, is responsible for:

 - operational management of the Group;